Kim Tae-Hee Is A True Aries, Actress Celebrates Her Birthday With Singer Rain

 According to a report by K-Pop Herald, Rain will hold a fan meeting tour “The Confession” in Japan from April 27 to May 5.
 Kim Tae-hee, in the meantime, is considering new roles for her next drama.

-The hash tag #Kimtaehee is trending on social media and fans online have been sending birthday messages to the beautiful actress.
+The hashtag #Kimtaehee is trending on social media and fans online have been sending birthday messages to the beautiful actress.

 [Featured Image by Lee Jae-Won/AP Images]